shimaore/wicked-credit/server.coffee.md

           yield promisify t, t.bind, args... if args.length > 0

 and if the destination is multicast, we request multicast access on the corresponding interface.
-Note: older Node.js does not support `setMulticastInterface`, again one should probably not use those older versions.
+Note: older Node.js do not support `setMulticastInterface`, again one should probably not use those older versions.

           t.setMulticastInterface? source.address if multicast